Joe Mauer: 2013–2018

 Mauer was the Twins' Opening Day catcher, with Ryan Doumit as his backup, and also saw time at first base and designated hitter.
-Through the first half, he hit .320 with 8 home runs, 32 RBI and 50 runs including consecutive 4-hit games against the Angels in April and a 15-game hitting streak from April 30 to May 18.
-He was named to his 6th All-Star Game as the starting catcher.
+Through the first half, he hit .320 with eight home runs, 32 RBI and 50 runs including consecutive four-hit games against the Angels in April and a 15-game hitting streak from April 30 to May 18.
+He was named to his sixth All-Star Game as the starting catcher.
 On August 20, Mauer went on the 7-day disabled list with concussion-like symptoms.
 In his absence, Doumit, Chris Herrmann and Josmil Pinto started at catcher.
 Mauer never returned to the line-up and his season ended after 113 games.
-For the season, he hit .324/.404/.476 with 11 home runs, 47 RBI, 62 runs, 35 doubles and 61 walks, while earning the 2013 AL Silver Slugger Award at catcher.
+For the season, he hit .324/.404/.476 with 11 home runs, 47 RBI, 62 runs, 35 doubles and 61 walks in 113 games, while earning the 2013 AL Silver Slugger Award at catcher.
 He and former Yankee Horace Clarke are the only hitters ever to break up three no-hitter bids in the ninth inning.

 After the 2013 season, the Twins announced that Mauer would permanently move to first base in order to protect their star player from further concussions and the day-to-day physical wear of being a major league catcher.
-In 2014, Mauer played in 120 games, compiling a slash line of .277/.361/.371 with 4 home runs, 55 RBI, 60 runs, and 27 doubles.
+In 2014, Mauer played in 120 games, compiling a slash line of .277/.361/.371 with four home runs, 55 RBI, 60 runs, and 27 doubles.

 Mauer struck out over 100 times for the first time in his career in 2015.
-Mauer set career marks in games played (158), plate appearances (666) and at bats (592).
-He finished the year with 10 home runs and 66 RBI.
-Mauer finished the 2016 season with a career-low .261 batting average in 134 games for the Twins despite improving his defense, committing only 2 errors all season at first base.
+He set career marks in games played (158), plate appearances (666) and at bats (592), while batting a career-low .261 with 10 home runs and 66 RBI in 134 games.
+However, his defense at first base improved, as he committed only two errors all season at first base.

 Mauer started his 13th Opening Day in 2017, tying with Harmon Killebrew for the franchise record.
-For the season, Mauer batted .305 with an .801 OPS.
+For the season, Mauer batted .305 with seven home runs, 71 RBI and an .801 OPS in 141 games.

-On April 12, 2018, Mauer became the 287th player in the history of Major League Baseball to collect 2000 hits with a two-run 7th inning single off White Sox pitcher Aaron Bummer.
+On April 12, 2018, Mauer became the 287th player in the history of Major League Baseball to collect 2,000 hits with a two-run seventh inning single off White Sox pitcher Aaron Bummer.

-In the 9th inning of the last game of the 2018 MLB season on September 30, 2018, at Target Field, amidst speculation that he would retire at the end of the year, Mauer made an appearance as catcher for the first time since his concussion in 2013, before being removed for backup Chris Gimenez after one pitch.
+In the ninth inning of the last game of the 2018 MLB season on September 30, 2018, at Target Field, amidst speculation that he would retire at the end of the year, Mauer made an appearance as catcher for the first time since his concussion in 2013, before being removed for backup Chris Gimenez after one pitch.
 He exited to a standing ovation from the crowd and both dugouts.
-In his last season he batted .282/.351/.379 with 6 home runs and 48 RBIs, and led all major league hitters with a batting average of .407 with runners in scoring position, and saw the highest percentage of fastballs of all MLB hitters (63.6%).
+In his last season, he batted .282/.351/.379 with six home runs and 48 RBI in 127 games, and led all major league hitters with a batting average of .407 with runners in scoring position, and saw the highest percentage of fastballs of all MLB hitters (63.6%).